High-Performance-Computing/Project/ProblemStatement.md

      -  Total number of validation images:100k
      -  ImageNet Dataset size: 157.3 GB
      -  Average image resolution (downloaded): 469x387
-     -  Average image resolution (preprocessed): 227x227
+     -  Average image resolution (preporcessed): 227x227
 - **Velocity**: Not considered in our project
 - **Variety**: Not considered in our project

-## Numerical complexity
+## Numerical Complexity

 The numerical complexity of doing late-resetting and masking is O(MNt).